 Sometimes, using multiple photo-editing apps can pave the way to achieving the perfect picture you desire.

 But just because Snapseed is the best photo-editing app for us doesn’t mean it’s the only one worth your time.
-In fact, there are other Android apps out there which focus on completely different aspects of photo editing—such as beautifying faces.
+In fact, there are other Android apps out there which focus on completely different aspects of photo editing—like adding portrait mode to your Android camera.